-Our third-party manufacturers are dependent upon third-party suppliers, including single source suppliers, making us vulnerable to supply shortages and price fluctuations, which could harm our business.
+Our third party manufacturers are dependent upon third party suppliers, including single source suppliers, making us vulnerable to supply shortages and price fluctuations, which could harm our business.

 Our instruments and reagents contain components that are currently manufactured by a single supplier or a limited number of suppliers.
-In many of these cases, we and our third-party manufacturers have not yet engaged alternate suppliers and rely upon purchase orders, rather than long-term supply agreements.
+In many of these cases, we and our third party manufacturers have not yet engaged alternate suppliers and rely upon purchase orders, rather than long-term supply agreements.
 A supply interruption or an increase in demand beyond our current suppliers' capabilities could harm our ability to manufacture our systems unless and until new sources of supply are identified and qualified.
 Our reliance on these suppliers subjects us to a number of risks that could harm our business, including:

-- interruption of supply resulting from modifications to or discontinuation of a supplier's operations; - trade disputes or other political or economic conditions, including any global macroeconomic impact resulting from the Russia-Ukraine conflict; - interruption of or insufficient supply resulting from labor strikes, work stoppages, infectious disease, epidemics or pandemics, political or regulatory prohibition, unrest, acts of terrorism or other interruptions in production and transportation systems; - delays in product shipments resulting from uncorrected defects, reliability issues, or a supplier's variation in a component; - a lack of long-term supply arrangements for key components with our suppliers; - inability to obtain adequate supply in a timely manner, or to obtain adequate supply on commercially reasonable terms; - difficulty and cost associated with locating and qualifying alternative suppliers for our components in a timely manner; - a modification or change in a manufacturing process or part that unknowingly or unintentionally negatively impacts the operation of our systems; - production delays related to the evaluation and testing of products from alternative suppliers, and corresponding regulatory qualifications; - delay in delivery due to our suppliers prioritizing other customer orders over ours;

-- damage to our brand reputation caused by defective components produced by our suppliers; - increased cost of our warranty program due to product repair or replacement based upon defects in components produced by our suppliers; and - fluctuation in delivery by our suppliers due to changes in demand from us or their other customers.
+- interruption of supply resulting from modifications to or discontinuation of a supplier's operations; - delays in product shipments resulting from uncorrected defects, reliability issues, or a supplier's variation in a component; - a lack of long-term supply arrangements for key components with our suppliers; - inability to obtain adequate supply in a timely manner, or to obtain adequate supply on commercially reasonable terms: - difficulty and cost associated with locating and qualifying alternative suppliers for our components in a timely manner; - a modification or change in a manufacturing process or part that unknowingly or unintentionally negatively impacts the operation of our systems; - production delays related to the evaluation and testing of products from alternative suppliers, and corresponding regulatory qualifications; - delay in delivery due to our suppliers prioritizing other customer orders over ours; - · damage to our brand reputation caused by defective components produced by our suppliers; - increased cost of our warranty program due to product repair or replacement based upon defects in components produced by our suppliers; and - fluctuation in delivery by our suppliers due to changes in demand from us or their other customers.